 Gathering evidence for your personal injury case can seem daunting, but a personal injury lawyer will help through every step.
 A lawyer can help interview witnesses, gather documentation, and will even go back to the scene of the accident to gather physical evidence (like pictures) when applicable.
 Remaining thorough in your personal injury case is crucial in satisfying each burden of proof.

 What Damages Can I Recover After a TBI?

-A lawyers can help you recover two types of damages.
+A brain injury lawyer can help you recover two types of damages.

 General Damages (non-economic loss)